Transcranial Magnetic Stimulation

 Transcranial Magnetic Stimulation (TMS) - General

-TMS is typically prescribed when antidepressants have failed to provide relief or patients cannot tolerate side effects.
-Unlike ECT, TMS is a noninvasive procedure with limited side effects.
-TMS involves delivering a series of focused magnetic pulses to an area of the brain (left dorsolateral prefrontal cortex) known to be underactive in major depression.
-Currently, there are less than 10 TMS machines in the local Austin area, and unlike other Austin providers, patients at UT Health Austin are seen by an academic mood disorder expert trained in treatment-resistant depression, rather than a general psychiatrist.
+TMS is a cutting-edge approach to treating major depressive disorder in when antidepressants have failed to provide relief or the side effects of these medications are not well-tolerated.
+TMS serves as an alternative to electroconvulsive therapy (ECT), also known as shock therapy.
+Unlike ECT, TMS is a noninvasive procedure with a low risk for complications or side-effects.
+TMS is FDA-approved and involves delivering a series of focused magnetic pulses to an area of the brain (left dorsolateral prefrontal cortex) known to be underactive in major depression.

 During TMS treatment, an electromagnetic coil is placed on the scalp over the left prefrontal cortex.
-An electrical current is passed through the coil, generating a strong magnetic field.
-This stimulates brain cells (neurons) to fire normally again.
-This form of stimulation is done without causing a seizure or requiring anesthesia.
-While patients do require TMS five days per week initially, they can safely drive as well as return to normal activities immediately following each treatment.
+A small magnetic field is generated, which passes through the scalp and skull into the outer layer of the brain (cortex).
+This magnetic field stimulates brain cells (neurons) to fire and rewire with other regions of the brain to improve symptoms of psychiatric disorders, such as depression.
+This form of stimulation is performed without causing a seizure or requiring anesthesia, and patients can safely drive as well as return to normal activities following each treatment.

 TMS is a safe and well-tolerated treatment with few known adverse effects.
 Side effects are generally mild to moderate, improve shortly after an individual session, and decrease over time, allowing patients to return to their daily activities after treatment.